Enforcing Jenkins Best Practices

 Polling must die (Better to triggerb uilds from pushes than poll the repository every x minutes).

-Use Log Rotator (Not using log-rotator can result in disk space problems on the master).
+Use Log Rotator (Not using log-rotator can result in disk space problems on the controller).

 Use agents/labels (Jobs should be defined where to run).

-Don’t build on the master (In larger systems, don’t build on the master).
+Don’t build on the controller (In larger systems, don’t build on the controller).

 Enforce plugin usage (For example: Timestamp, Mask-Passwords).